fancl20/fancl20.github.io/blog/contents/00-posts/2023-03-16-cost-of-gpt-on-balance-sheet/2023-03-16-cost-of-gpt-on-balance-sheet.md

 |**Assets**     | 0  | 90 |

-MS has 90 cash and decided to invest company OA, which increase OA's valuation by 10 in simplified model.
+MS has 90 cash and decided to invest in company OA, which increase OA's valuation by 10 in a simplified model.

 |               | OA | MS |
 |---------------|---:|---:|